Après Ski in Alpe d'Huez

 La Folie Douce

-The latest addition to La Folie Douce family opened on the slopes of Alpe d’Huez in December 2013, bringing its unique brand of “sweet madness” to the resort’s après scene.
-The new bar and adjoining restaurants are located on Plat des Marmottes and can be accessed by both skiers/snowboarders and pedestrians via the Marmotte 1 chairlift.
+Bringing its unique brand of “sweet madness” to the resort’s après scene, La Folie Douce has been a presence in Alpe d'Huez's apres scene since 2013.
+The bar and adjoining restaurants are located on Plat des Marmottes and can be accessed by both skiers/snowboarders and pedestrians via the Marmotte 1 chairlift.
 Not that you’ll need to consult the piste map to find its whereabouts, just follow your ears!
 Like its sister bars in Val d’Isère, Méribel and Val Thorens, the resident DJ blasts club tunes from early afternoon and has crowds dancing on the tables until it closes at 5pm.

 Après in Alpe d'Huez